Stephens lifts Teladoc Health Inc. [TDOC] price estimate. Who else is bullish?

 Stephens have made an estimate for Teladoc Health Inc. shares, keeping their opinion on the stock as Equal-Weight, with their previous recommendation back on April 12, 2023.

-The Average True Range (ATR) for Teladoc Health Inc. is set at 1.55, with the Price to Sales ratio for TDOC stock in the period of the last 12 months amounting to 1.67.
-The Price to Book ratio for the last quarter was 1.83.
-Price to Free Cash Flow for TDOC in the course of the last twelve months was 66.29 with Quick ratio for the last quarter at 3.40.
+The Average True Range (ATR) for Teladoc Health Inc. is set at 1.39, with the Price to Sales ratio for TDOC stock in the period of the last 12 months amounting to 1.57.
+The Price to Book ratio for the last quarter was 1.70, with the Price to Cash per share for the same quarter was set at 5.75.
+Price to Free Cash Flow for TDOC in the course of the last twelve months was 62.45 with Quick ratio for the last quarter at 3.40.

-Teladoc Health Inc. [TDOC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -14.07.
-With this latest performance, TDOC shares gained by 13.34% in over the last four-week period, additionally sinking by -18.61% over the last 6 months – not to mention a drop of -31.71% in the past year of trading.
+Teladoc Health Inc. [TDOC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.92.
+With this latest performance, TDOC shares dropped by -3.88% in over the last four-week period, additionally sinking by -18.74% over the last 6 months – not to mention a drop of -37.33% in the past year of trading.

 The top three institutional holders of TDOC stocks are: VANGUARD GROUP INC with ownership of 1.31 billion shares, which is approximately 8.2089%.
 BLACKROCK INC., holding 1.04 billion shares of the stock with an approximate value of $170.67 trillion in TDOC stocks shares; and BERKSHIRE HATHAWAY INC, currently with $150.98 trillion in TDOC stock with ownership which is approximately 5.7381%.